petterpripp/Qt-NumLineEdit/README.md

 # Qt-NumLineEdit
 NumLineEdit is a subclass of QLineEdit.

-- Locale of double "," vs ".".
+- Locale of double "," vs "."

--Using exception when error.
+- Using exception when error.